Surveillance aircraft

-A surveillance aircraft is an aircraft used for surveillance.
-They are operated by military forces and other government agencies in roles such as intelligence gathering, battlefield surveillance, airspace surveillance, reconnaissance, observation (e.g. artillery spotting), border patrol and fishery protection.
-This article concentrates on aircraft used in those roles, rather than for traffic monitoring, law enforcement and similar activities.
+Surveillance aircraft or observation aircraft are aircraft used for aerial surveillance.
+They are primarily operated by military forces and government agencies in roles including intelligence gathering, maritime patrol, battlefield and airspace surveillance, observation (e.g. artillery spotting), and law enforcement.

-Surveillance aircraft usually carry no armament, or only limited defensive armament.
-They do not always require high-performance capability or stealth characteristics, and may be modified civilian aircraft.
+Surveillance aircraft usually carry limited defensive armament, if any.
+They do not require high-performance capability or stealth characteristics and may be modified civilian aircraft.
 Surveillance aircraft have also included moored balloons (e.g. TARS) and unmanned aerial vehicles (UAVs).